-The process of selecting the right sofa for your home can be an overwhelming experience.
+The process of selecting the right sofa in 2020 for your home can be an overwhelming experience.
 You might think you know what you want, but all the available choices make the decision almost impossible!

 Whether you’re thinking about purchasing a luxury sofa or an ergonomic sofa, you’ll find that there are many different types to please every taste and need.